-White House Bashed For Using Chinese Cutlery At ‘Made In America Product Showcase’
+White House Used Chinese Cutlery At ‘Made In America Product Showcase’

 This is particularly interesting in light of Donald Trump imposing tariffs on $34 billion worth of Chinese goods already, with the president recently threatening that he would even consider imposing tariffs on all Chinese goods, which amounts to more than $500 billion a year.
 China has called the economic sanctions an act of “bullying,” coming down heavily on the United States for having started what could essentially lead to a “trade war,” and retaliated with tariffs on U.S.-based products, which is set to hit the American soybean industry most perilously.

-Matt Roberts, in an almost tongue in cheek manner, hit back at the White House for not using American products despite the president seeming so insistent to do the same.
+Matt Roberts made a point about the White House not using American products despite the president seeming so insistent to do the same.

 “With all of the things going on in the world, forks and spoons in your kitchen are not exactly the top priority at the White House,” Roberts said.